ctuning/ck-object-detection/docker/README.md

 ### Docker parameters

 - `--env-file`: the path to the `env.list` file, which is usually located in the same folder as the Dockerfile.
 (Currently, the `env.list` files are identical for all the images.)
+- `--volume`: a folder with read/write permissions for the user that serves as shared space ("volume") between the host and the container.
 - `--user`: your user id on the host system and a fixed group id (1500) needed to access files in the container.

-- `--volume`: a folder with read/write permissions for the user that serves as shared space ("volume") between the host and the container.
+#### Gory details

+We ask you to launch a container with `--user=$(id -u):1500`, where `$(id -u)` gives your user id on the host system and `1500` is the fixed group id of the `dvdtg` group in the image.
+We also ask you to mount a folder with read/write permissions with `--volume=<folder_for_results>`.
+This folder gets mapped to the `/home/dvdt/CK_REPOS/local/experiment` folder in the image.
+While the `experiment` folder belongs to the `dvdt` user, it is made accessible to the `dvdtg` group.
+Therefore, you can retrieve the results of a container run under your user id from this folder.

 <a name="parameters_ck"></a>
 ### CK parameters